Unleash/unleash-client-python/README.md

 #### Lifecycle events

 The same event_callback also delivers lifecycle events:
-- FETCHED: triggered when a new version of toggles is pulled from the Unleash server.
-(Does not trigger on 304 Not Modified.).
+- FETCHED: triggered when a new version of feature flags is pulled from the Unleash server.
+(Does not trigger on 304 Not Modified).
 The FETCHED event includes a features property containing all the feature flags returned by that fetch.
 - READY: triggered once when the SDK first loads toggles from the Unleash server or a local backup.

 ```python